Molodos/ElegooNeptuneThumbnails/README.md

 ## Installation

+> Note: Make sure, that your printer was added to Cura using the official definition for your Neptune printer as a base.
+> If you for example used an Ender 3 definition as a base and modified it, it won't work because the plugin cannot
+> identify the printer model

 1) Download
    the [plugin](https://github.com/Molodos/ElegooNeptuneThumbnails/releases/latest/download/ElegooNeptuneThumbnails.curapackage)
 2) Drag the `.curapackage` file into the Cura window (like onto the build plate) and restart Cura